Velero III: Navy acquisition

 On December 15, 1941 Velero III was acquired by the Maritime Commission from the University of Southern California and turned over to the Navy which had the vessel converted to wartime use at San Diego Marine Construction Company before commissioning February 27, 1942 as USS Chalcedony designated PYC-16 with Lieutenant (junior grade) Erwin E. Smith, USNR commanding.
 Chalcedony served at San Diego with the 11th Naval District until sailing for Hawaii on April 21, 1942 for weather station duty with the Hawaiian Sea Frontier.
 On November 5, 1945 Chalcedony departed Pearl Harbor arriving San Francisco November 15 where she was decommissioned on January 10, 1946 and on October 17 delivered to the Maritime Commission for disposal.

 Post war

 At the end of the war Velero III was examined by Hancock for resuming foundation work but his conclusion was that a new vessel was required.
 In 1947 the vessel was being operated as the yacht Velero III for Nicholas A. Kessler, Los Angeles, and in 1948 was registered to Independent Tankships, Washington, D.C., as the yacht Ahmady with the home port of Wilmington, Delaware.
-In 1949 the vessel was being operated under the Kuwati flag.
+In 1949 the vessel was being operated under the Kuwaiti flag.